-Configure Pods to use a Kubernetes service account - Amazon EKS
+Configure pods to access Amazon services with service accounts - Amazon EKS

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).